Game Rules

 - Only players listed on the official team roster will be eligible to play, unless approval is received from the Baseball Director.

-- (Clarified Spring 2021) The ball is considered dead when the Fielding team Pitcher or the Batting team adult pitcher has control of the ball.
+- The ball is considered dead when the Fielding team Pitcher or the Batting team adult pitcher has control of the ball.
+(Effective starting Fall 2024) The Batting team adult pitcher cannot intentionally move out of the way when the ball is thrown in his/her direction, in order to create the perception of an overthrow situation.

-- (Clarified Spring 2021) Any base runner touched by a live batted ball has committed interference and is out.
+- Any base runner touched by a live batted ball has committed interference and is out.
 The ball is dead.
 The batter-runner is awarded first base (unless he is the one touched by the batted ball), and other runners advance only if forced.